MunibOzdemir/Project-Digital-Twin/README.md

 3. **Note:** The `.env` file is ignored by Git, so your credentials won’t be accidentally pushed to GitHub.

 4. Run the project as usual.
 The credentials will be securely loaded from the `.env` file.

+## Steps for replacing .ipynb for .py

+1. Switch to your feature branch with

+`git checkout your-branch-name`

+2. Pull the latest change from main:

+`git pull origin main`

+After this there should be a .py file in src/

+3. Stop tracking the .ipynb file using

+`git rm --cached src/Project.ipynb`

+4. Commit the change

+If you want to convert your .ipynb file to .py, you can use jupytext:

+`pip install jupytext`
+`jupytext src/Project.ipynb --to py`

+Create a new cell in the Python file with `# %%`